 For another authentic flamenco experience, the cave performances in Granada [see our guide – best things to do in Granada] is thoroughly captivating.

-12 – LA CALETA BEACH
+12. LA CALETA BEACH

 There are several great beaches south of Cádiz, stretching along the coast.
-While they may not have the pull of the Spanish Canary Islands, they are well worth a visit while in Cádiz.
 La Caleta is a lovely beach right in the heart of the city.
-It’s a refreshing way to break up the sightseeing and a great thing to do in Cádiz.

 Located in the historical centre of the city, it is popular for both locals and tourists.
-As a result, it can get busy, but it’s well maintained, and the sunset views of the castles are some of the best in the city.
+As a result, it can get busy, but it’s well-maintained, and the sunset views of the castles are some of the best in the city.

 After soaking up the rays, take a walk along the Fernando Quiñones Promenade to the gate of San Sebastián, the 18th-century castle built to protect the city from the north.